Advanced Large Group Health Insurance Strategies (50 Employees and Up)

 1.)
 Sign up for the company’s level-funded plan, or

-2.) enroll in a health sharing plan plus a minimum essential coverage (MEC) plan that covers preventative care benefits while avoiding ACA penalties.
+2.) enroll in a cost sharing coop plan plus a minimum essential coverage (MEC) plan that covers preventative care benefits while avoiding ACA penalties.

 In practice, most workers will choose the less expensive MEC + health sharing option, while those with significant pre-existing conditions will go for the level-funded plan option.